-*Except for some dates when we’re hosting special events in the church, or if the temperature forecast on the day is 35 degrees or above.
+*Except for some dates when we’re hosting events in the church, or if the temperature forecast on the day is 35 degrees or above.

 Our historian Brian Dickey has put together a range of resources including:

 - PDF – A brief history of Holy Trinity (download here)

 - Book – Holy Trinity Adelaide 1836-2012 (download below)